Ad Testing

 Test ads iteratively to launch powerful creative that resonates

-Ad testing with video puts your ads in front of the audience you care about.
-The context consumers share in video reactions helps you make memorable, effective ads.
+Put your ads in front of the audience you care about.
+The context consumers share in video reactions helps you make memorable, effective ads — before you spend your budget.

 How to Leverage It